limcuili/acebook-Team-and-a-half/README.md

 [MVP]
 As a user of Acebook,
 So that I can accumulate a profile,
-I would like be able to log in to my existing account.
+I would like to be able to log in to my existing account.
 ```
 :white_check_mark: